Did you know Debra Chappell?

 The family would also like any of Debbie’s former classmates who attended Tredegar Comprehensive from 1974 to 1981 or anyone who remembers building or maintenance work being carried out on the school during that time to come forward.

-Please contact Thompsons Solicitors with any information
+Please get in touch with Thompsons Solicitors with any information

 “We urge anyone who might have the smallest piece of information to get in touch.”